topal-team/elf/README.md

 There are several arguments to modify its behaviour :
 - ``placement`` specifies the gpu used for each pipeline stage.
 - ``partitioner`` can be set to ``False`` to disable automatic partition.
 This is useful in case you already partitioned your model yourself.
 Each part should be placed on the right device.
 Otherwise, you can choose between partitioners described below.
-- ``schedule`` modifies the schedule algorithm to use.
+- ``scheduler`` modifies the scheduling algorithm to use.
 Currently supported:
   - ``"afab"``: [GPipe](https://arxiv.org/pdf/1811.06965v5)
   - ``"1f1b"``: [1F1B](https://arxiv.org/pdf/1806.03377)
   - ``"hanayo"``: [Hanayo](https://arxiv.org/pdf/2308.15762)